 Foo.MySetupFixture setup fixture class is run before any tests in the

 Foo.Bar.MyTests, are run.
 See the NUnit docs for more details on setup fixtures).
 This allows the fixture to set up and tear down any data required for those tests - i.e. the test environment.

 An extension should create a class that derives from

 TTestEnvironmentZone type parameter is used by the test environment to decide what parts of the ReSharper platform are initialised, and available during testing.
 See Zones below for more details.

 This is all that is necessary to create a ReSharper test environment based on the files in the output folder.
-The ReSharper test environment will scan all of the files in the output folder looking for components to load via the Component Model, which means that the plugin does not need to be installed into this in-memory ReSharper instance (it still needs to be installed into an interactive instance for manual testing).
+The ReSharper test environment will scan all of the files in the output folder looking for components to load via the Component Model, which means that the plugin does not need to be installed into this in-memory ReSharper instance.

 Zones are a feature that ReSharper uses to manage shipping multiple products with overlapping assemblies, features and licensing requirements.
 Essentially, they are used to decide what parts of the application are active.
 More details on the use of Zones for testing can be found in the Testing Zones section.

 Briefly, an extension should create a test zone definition that states what zones are required in order to run the tests.
 Typically, the following is sufficient.
 The use of the

 IRequire<PsiFeatureTestZone> states that the test environment needs to run all components that have declared that they are required for testing PSI features, which includes code completion, unit testing, parsing, analysis and so on.